franBec/pollitoDev/content/en/blog/2023-03-13-course-review-018-scrum-certification-course.md

 ## Conclusion

-While the course provides valuable insights, it lacks engagement and practical applications
+While the course provides valuable insights, it lacks engagement and practical applications.

 |                                             |                                                                      |
 | ------------------------------------------- | -------------------------------------------------------------------- |